MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPS RRs.
 The default set of ALPN IDs is the single value "http/1.1".
 The "automatically mandatory" keys ({{mandatory}}) are "port" and "no-default-alpn".
+(As described in {{mandatory}}, clients must either implement these keys or ignore any RR in which they appear.)
 Clients that restrict the HTTPS destination port (e.g. using the "bad ports" list from {{FETCH}}) SHOULD apply the same restriction to the "port" SvcParam.